"I've been an entrepreneur my entire career. I've never held a full-time job at a company I didn't start myself."

 Coogan left around the same time, saying the "rapidly changing operations of the company" meant he was no longer "the perfect person for the job."
 He remained a shareholder.

-Looking back, Coogan is remarkably clinical about what happened: "Over-raised, brought in bad team, it was just a disaster.
-Everyone left and the company sold for not a great outcome."
-That "not a great outcome" was Starco Brands acquiring Soylent in 2023 for roughly $29 million — pennies on the dollar compared to what investors had put in, and a fraction of the $225 million exit the company had once sought.
+Looking back, Coogan is remarkably clinical about what happened: "Over-raised, brought in a bad team, it was just a disaster.
+Everyone left, and the company sold for not a great outcome."
+That "not a great outcome" was Starco Brands acquiring Soylent in 2023 for roughly $29 million, pennies on the dollar compared to what investors had put in, and a fraction of the $225 million exit the company had once sought.

-What Coogan doesn't say is as revealing as what he does.
+It's worth noting what Coogan doesn't discuss publicly about this period.
 He never names who the "bad team" was.
 Never discusses whether he saw the problems coming.
 Never talks about his relationship with Rhinehart during the chaos.
-For someone who's candid about almost everything else, the Soylent collapse gets the most carefully managed retelling of his career.
+For someone who's candid about almost everything else, the Soylent collapse gets the most carefully managed retelling of his career, and that restraint, whether protective or strategic, is its own kind of signal.

-But he did learn something that would save him later: "I've certainly not struck lightning like Soylent again."
-That kind of honest self-assessment — naming what he's good at (economics, finance, operations, programming, content) and what he's not ("coming up with an iconic brand design") — would become a quiet strength.
+But Coogan did learn something that would save him later: "I've certainly not struck lightning like Soylent again."
+That kind of honest self-assessment, naming what he's good at (economics, finance, operations, programming, content) and what he's not ("coming up with an iconic brand design"), would become a quiet strength.

 Lucy: The Second Act

-But the competition wasn't just about regulation — it was about distribution.
-Big tobacco companies "cash flow billions of dollars" from legacy cigarettes and can subsidize price wars while controlling physical retail.
-"There's almost 300,000 stores in America that sell nicotine products," Coogan explained.
-"99% of tobacco products are sold in physical retail.
-No one buys cigarettes on Amazon.
-You legally cannot."
-Compare that to the 100,000 stores selling protein shakes.
-Lucy was picking a fight with an entrenched oligopoly — but Coogan saw their weakness: "They're weaker than people think.
+But the competition wasn't just about regulation; it was about distribution.
+Big tobacco companies' cash flow billions from legacy cigarettes and can subsidize price wars while controlling 300,000 physical retail locations.
+You can't buy cigarettes on Amazon; that's federal law.
+Lucy was picking a fight with an entrenched oligopoly, but Coogan saw their weakness: "They're weaker than people think.
 Not hiring the best people.
-The quality of the companies has really really degraded."
+The quality of the companies has really, really degraded."

 The branding challenge was its own puzzle.
-At Soylent, the brand spoke naturally to Silicon Valley hackers — a clear niche that could expand.
-Coogan has a framework for this: every successful consumer brand starts by "appealing ridiculously to a very small niche audience" — Liquid Death to metalheads, Celsius to CrossFitters, Red Bull to extreme sports — and then crosses the chasm to broader appeal.
+Coogan has a framework: every successful consumer brand starts by "appealing ridiculously to a very small niche audience" (Liquid Death to metalheads, Celsius to CrossFitters, Red Bull to extreme sports), then crosses the chasm.
 "Liquid Death cannot be successful if you have to be in a metal band to drink it.
 But if you think that heavy metal is kind of cool and funny... that can be a much larger audience."

 At Lucy, though, the FDA made niche branding nearly impossible.
-"You might want to say, 'Hey, this is for smokers.
-This is the new Marlboro Man.
-You're quitting smoking.'
-And the FDA comes in: 'Oh, you can't say quit smoking.'
-That's off the table... there's all these crazy regulations that wind up creating very anodyne brands."
-Coogan's nicotine gum can't be marketed as a smoking cessation aid — only his lozenges have that approval.
-So Lucy's messaging defaults to: "Lucy nicotine gum tastes great and has 4 milligrams of nicotine and is a generally enjoyable product."
-He's candid about the limitation: "I do admit that we could have been stronger earlier on and taken more risk and been a little bit more aggressive with how the brand was developed."
+The regulations prohibit marketing most nicotine products as smoking cessation aids, which strips away the most obvious brand identity.
+The messaging defaults to something generic: tastes great, has nicotine, is enjoyable.
+He's candid about the result: "I do admit that we could have been stronger earlier on and taken more risk and been a little bit more aggressive with how the brand was developed."

-Coogan has publicly said "I believe nicotine is good," separating the molecule from its tobacco delivery system.
-"It's like arbitraging what people think versus what actual reality is.
-Because eventually if you're right, the world will catch up to you."
+Coogan has publicly said, "I believe nicotine is good," separating the molecule from its tobacco delivery system.
+"It's like arbitrating what people think versus what actual reality is.
+Because eventually, if you're right, the world will catch up to you."

 Then came the crucible.
 In early 2022, the venture market collapsed.
 Lucy had three months of runway.